 Delivery Pass options include:

-You must spend a minimum of £40 to enjoy the benefits of the Delivery Pass.
+Don’t forget to spend a minimum of £40 each time you use your pass.
 If your shop is below the minimum spend you can still checkout, but you'll be charged the price of your chosen delivery slot.

 Consider the Asda Smart Price range

 You could also find savings by shopping Asda's own-brand value range, Asda Smart Price, instead of buying expensive branded goods.

 Products include breakfast, lunch box essentials, ready meals, snacks and desserts.